25th Motorized Division (France)

 The French 25th Motorized Division was a French Army division active during World War II.

+25th Infantry Division (1873-1935)

+In 1873, 25th Infantry Division was created, which participated in World War I.

+In 1935, this division was transformed into the 25th Motorized Division.

 World War 2

 Battle Of France

 During the Battle of France in May 1940 the division contained the following units: